Winterstark/Wordy/README.md

 ![Screenshot: test type 3](http://i.imgur.com/PkSxPql.png) ![Screenshot: test type 3 with answers revealed](http://i.imgur.com/ZQjWR6Y.png)

-The release version of Wordy has several words set in various stages of learning, so you can see how these tests look.
-You can delete these words in the Options.
+Note that in the last screenshot the user correctly filled out only one of the definitions.
+This means the test is partially completed: the user will still have to repeat that test, but only for the failed definition.

-Although this may seem overkill, the point of having so many tests (which become somewhat difficult near the end) is to help the user learn the word thoroughly.
+Although this may seem like overkill, the point of having so many tests (which become somewhat difficult near the end) is to help the user learn the word thoroughly.
 Many vocabulary services are much less demanding of their students, but their end result is also much less comprehensive and not as lasting.
-That is why Wordy is designed for either students that already have a good grasp of English, or native speakers that want to increase their vocabulary.
+That is why Wordy is designed for either students that already have a good grasp of English, or native speakers that want to improve their vocabulary.

-Note: after a word has been tested, it will not show up again until 24 hours pass.
+After a word has been tested, the following test will become available after 24 hours.

+The release version of Wordy has several example words set in various stages of learning so you can see how these tests look.
+You can delete these words in the Options menu.

 ### Remembering learned words